 This conference will bring together experts and policymakers to help guide the sector in finding practical solutions to immediate problems, as well as scan the horizon for challenges ahead.
 It will be a unique opportunity to come together with colleagues and experts, share learnings and ideas, and discuss best practice for student retention in your institution.

 This conference will be held online over the course of two days.
 Alongside eight hours of informative, timely content from the most pertinent speakers on the topic, we will also be providing a wide range of opportunities to network, discuss, and make connections with colleagues within the sector.

 You will also be able to access the recordings of all sessions after the event, including breakout sessions which you were unable to attend.

 This event is essential for anyone working in retention, teaching and learning, student experience, or student success.
 Relevant job titles include:

 If you have any questions about this or any other of our events, please contact us on firstname.lastname@example.org or 07500 441505.

-We have a range of sponsorship opportunities available at this event.
-Please contact Esther Dudley, Head of Events and Engagement for information, tel: 07500 441501; email: email@example.com.
+We have a range of sponsorship opportunities available.
+Please contact Esther Dudley, Head of Events and Engagement for more information: email@example.com

 If you want to stay up to date with our events, news, and publications, you can sign up for our newsletters here.